ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/to_create_a_compliance_policy.md

 #### Creating a Compliance Policy

-Create compliance policies by assigning or creating a condition. {{ site.data.product.title }} automatically assigns the events and actions to the compliance policy as opposed to a control policy where you must define this yourself.
+Create compliance policies by assigning or creating a condition. {{ site.data.product.title_short }} automatically assigns the events and actions to the compliance policy as opposed to a control policy where you must define this yourself.
 The entity type (VM or host, for example) compliance check event is assigned to the compliance policy.
 A compliance policy runs the mark as compliant action when the virtual machine or host passes all of the conditions.
 If any of the conditions are not met, then the virtual machine or host is marked as non-compliant.

 Carefully plan the purpose of your policy before creating it.
 You can also use a scope expression that is tested immediately when the compliance check event triggers the policy.
 If the item is out of scope, then the policy does not continue on to the conditions, and none of the associated actions run.